ACDIVOCATech/bulletchartr/README.md

 ## `small` version

 If you want to see a small version of your "Plot" panel just specify `small` = "yes".
-This will allow you to quickly check the the entire plot without having to enlarge it over and over again in the pop-up window.
+This will allow you to quickly check the entire plot without having to enlarge it over and over again in the pop-up window.